Comments Off on Capitalize On Your Rental Property With Home Renovations

+1.)
+This is a big one: It helps transcend time periods & trends.
 There is nothing worse than 5 years after you’ve redecorated to feel like you are surrounded by yesterday’s news.
 Think of it like technology.
 If you put in the latest tube TV set of its day, and then everyone evolves to flat screens, you’re bummed.
 But if you had a smokin’ groovy retro TV set in the corner to begin with, it would still be a fun conversation piece. ( Not the tightest analogy, but you get the idea.)

+2.)
+It adds depth & texture to a room.
 You’d be surprised how many folks respond to visually interesting things when they walk into a room.
 The last thing you want them saying is “I saw that in the catalog too.” or “I know where you got that.”
 What you really want them to say is something like “OMG, where on Earth did you find that?!”